 |Keepsake Urn Memorials|

 But more on life.
-There is an increasing number of baby boomers who are pre-planning their own funerals.
-Boomers like to make a statement, and recording their final wishes often will include their desire that friends and family celebrate their life, rather than mourn their death.
-Some even provide a playlist of the music that has been meaningful to their life.
+There is an increasing number of people who are pre-planning their own funerals.
+We like to make a statement, and recording our final wishes often will include our desire that friends and family celebrate life, rather than mourn death.
+Some of us even provide a playlist of the music that has been meaningful to our life.
 Boomers have always liked a good party, and many are making statements with their final fete - even with a simple request such as holding their life celebration at a location like their ski lodge, golf course, bowling alley, or some in their most sacred place, such as their garden.

 Pre-planning can have a wonderful effect on one's life, enhancing mindfulness about how precious every day is, and that our time on earth is limited, each of us with a mystery expiry date.
 None of us knows how long we'll be here, and appreciating the time we have, in the present moment, is a life-affirming act.
 I know one very astute lovely elderly lady who has bought her cremation urn well in advance, so she can enjoy it as a flower vase until it is needed as an urn for her ashes.

 I have put a free, printable work-sheet on my web site, called Funeral Planning 101, so that anyone who wants to express their final wishes can easily do so.
-They simply print out the work-sheet, fill in the blanks, and put it with their Will or any other documents they may want to provide for easing the burden of their loved ones' decision making when they pass on.
+Simply print out the work-sheet, fill in the blanks, and put it with your Will or any other documents you may want to provide for easing the burden of your loved ones' decision making at the time of your passing.

 As my Grampa often said, "No one gets out alive."
 He used to say this with a twinkle in his eye, a scotch in his hand, and a wry smile that bespoke his knowledge of the subject - he was a doctor, and a person who lived a good, long and very full life with a great sense of humor.
 And a finely tuned appreciation for life.